omniosorg/omniosorg.github.io/_docs/setup/pxe.md

 pfexec svcadm enable kayak tftp/udp6 dhcp:ipv4
 ```

+> If you have something already running on port 80, it's possible to change the
+> port the kayak server uses by running (where 8080 is the port you want):
+> `/var/svc/method/svc-kayak -u nobody -g nobody -p 8080`
+> but if you're running a full fledged webserver on port 80, it might be better
+> to just use that server to serve the directory.

 ## Using the illumos loader (filename "pxeboot")

 The configuration for builds using the illumos loader can be found